Java Clean Architecture Masterclass

 The following conventions will be used to refer to directories on your machine:

-This section will guide you to get the project source faster, avoid common issues in git config and other steps before opening it in the IDE.
+This section will guide you through getting the project sources and help avoid common issues in git config and other steps before opening it in the IDE.

 Prerequisites